Mohammad-Al-Amin-98/Mohammad-Al-Amin-98/README.md

  :telescope: I started to learn programming in 2021.

-- :seedling: In March, 2022 I joined a computer science boot camp with Phitron Bangladesh.
+- :seedling: In March, 2022 I joined a professional computer science course with Phitron Bangladesh.

 - :zap: Now I am doing oop based projects with python and solving problems in online judges.